Understanding the Basics can Help You Prepare When Facing an IRS Audit

 So, what do you do if you get an audit notice in the mail?
 First, stay calm and try to process the information you received.
 Then, consider your plan of action.
 In nearly all cases, it’s a good idea to talk to a lawyer first.
 Do not make any statements to the IRS without consulting with an attorney, especially if there’s any chance you might have accidentally or intentionally broken the law.

-In advance of your meeting with a lawyer, it can be helpful to learn some key points about IRS audits and how they work.
+When facing an IRS audit and in advance of your meeting with a lawyer, it can be helpful to learn some key points about What You Need to Know about an IRS audit and how they work.
 Consider the following:

 Documentation is key: